bogdan-marian/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one an image.
+To demonstrate this step, I will describe how I apply the distortion correction to one image.
 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I have created a function for this purpose named pipeline `ref_03_pipeline`
+I have created a function for this purpose named pipeline() referenced by `# ref_03_pipeline` tag

 I used a combination of color and gradient thresholds to generate a binary image.